aryalanisa/Landscape_climate/README.md

 **XGBoost regression**
 This script uses R for regression analysis using XGBoost model.
 LST is the target variable and all other features are predicting variables.

+**SHAP analysis**
+This script uses python for SHAP analysis using Tree.explainer.